 Read it here: The Story of GRP Solent Sunbeams v11

-The publication details the origins, ten years ago of the GRP addition to this nearly 100-year-old classic fleet, when some of the Class members realised that the size of the fleet at Itchenor was in danger of declining below the critical mass needed to run a successful class.
+The publication details the origins, eleven years ago of the GRP addition to this nearly 100-year-old classic fleet, when some of the Class members realised that the size of the fleet at Itchenor was in danger of declining below the critical mass needed to run a successful class.
 Local Sunbeam owners Alan Stannah and Roger Wickens wondered if a GRP version of the boat would attract new entrants to the fleet with the lower build and maintenance costs.

 The story of how Alan and Roger went about producing the first GRP Sunbeam, with the assistance of the late acclaimed Naval Architect Theo Rye and boatbuilder Mark Downer on the Isle of Wight, makes very interesting reading in this delightfully presented book which includes plenty of illustrations, photos and anecdotes.

 Roger took on the task of Project Manager.
 There were many obstacles to overcome, including Class Association rules, design analysis and approval, EU Recreational Craft Directive concerns, build and fit-out and rigging alterations.
 In order to preserve the integrity of the fleet’s racing, much time and effort was spent to ensure that the GRP Sunbeams would sail exactly the same as the original wooden boats.
 This was an essential criterion; if the new GRP boats sailed faster it would be unfair and if they sailed slower no one would buy one!